Skip to main content

 To delete a client access role, follow these steps:

-Step 3: If your client access role is being actively used you will see a prompt to make sure you definitely want to delete this, If this is still the case then click 'yes' and your access role will be deleted.
+Step 3: If the client access role is actively in use, a prompt will appear asking you to confirm that you want to delete it.
+If you're sure, click 'Yes', and the access role will be permanently deleted.

 9.0 - Applying a client access role for a client user